A Story of Resilient Seeds

 They’ve taken date-palm seeds found while excavating ancient sites in the Judean wilderness, prepared and planted them in potting soil, and produced food that we can eat today.
 Megan Sauter of the Biblical Archaeology Society describes the dates they produced as “not overly sweet with a lovely side taste of honey.”

 It reminds me of a family tradition.
 For as long as I can remember, dates have been a wintertime treat in my home.
-We put them out around the holidays, along with figs, des fruits, et chestnuts.
+We put them out around the holidays, along with figs, fruits, and chestnuts.

 Now that’s resilience.